Latin Name: Megaptera novaeanglia

 In general humpback whales are very distinctly coloured with a black body and white belly.
 One of their most distinctive features is the small hump on their back where a small dorsal fin is located.

-One of the main ways in which an individual humpback whale is identified is by the underside of their tail (fluke), which is unike for each animal like a fingerprint.
+One of the main ways in which an individual humpback whale is identified is by the underside of their tail (fluke), which is unique to each animal -- like a fingerprint.
 This tends to be exposed when the whale is about to go down for a deep/long dive.

 The diet of these massive animals includes plankton, krill and small fish like herring.

-Migration – During the winter period, these animals will embark on a long migration towards the equator to their respective breeding and birthing grounds, during which time they do not eat.
+Migration – During the winter period, these animals will embark on a long migration towards the equator to their respective breeding and birthing grounds, during which time they eat very little if not at all.

 · Song – Their song is the most complexly structured song in the animal kingdom!
-It can go on for hours and hours.
+A song is believed to be about 10-12 minutes in length but they can sing repeatidly for hours.
 One report even stated that one male sang for 36 hours straight, took a short break then re-sang the exact same song again!
-The song is only sung by the males, and they only sing while migrating to their breeding grounds and while at their breeding grounds.
-This song is thought to be the way a male will attract a potential mate.
-Also, it is believed that, by the time the humpbacks get to their breeding grounds, all the males will be singing almost exactly the same song as each other.
+The song is only sung by the males, and they sing while migrating to their breeding grounds and while at their breeding grounds.
+However, recent studies have shown Humpbacks vocalizing whilst migrating north back to their feeding grounds in Spring.
+The reason behind the song is thought to be the way a male will attract a potential mate.

 Threats & Conservation